 - Consider approaching local hospital and healthcare systems’ community benefit programs.
 While this may not be a sustainable way of funding as grants are usually given for a finite time frame, this may help bridge gaps in funding or provide entree into conversations with insurers.
 These programs may also have staff who can help connect you to local resources or identify creative ways for securing funding or in-kind resources.

 - Utilize as many in-kind and volunteer resources as can be coordinated.
-For staffing, consider students at local universities and nursing schools, Medical Reserve Corps, and nursing associations.
+For staffing, consider students at local universities and nursing schools, Medical Reserve Corps, and nurses associations.

 - Explore the feasibility of billing for vaccinations administered.
 There are some programs that do this, mostly in areas where there are a small number of insurers operating in the market.